-ANU uses this information for statistical purposes and for system administration tasks to maintain this service.
-We do not attempt to identify individuals however in the unlikely event of an investigation, the University, a law enforcement agency or other government agency may exercise its legal authority to inspect our server’s logs.
+- ANU uses this information for statistical purposes and for system administration tasks to maintain this service.
+We do not attempt to identify individuals however in the event there is an investigation, the University, a law enforcement or other government agency may exercise their legal authority to inspect our server’s logs.

 - Entry to some ANU web services is restricted by user log-in protocols.
-We require you to use your University ID to access these sites to help us keep the information accessible through these sites secure from unauthorised alteration, use or disclosure, to resolve problems with our IT systems, and to keep an auditable record of who has accessed this information.
+We require you to use your University ID to access these sites to help us keep the information accessible through these sites secure from unauthorised alteration, use or disclosure.

 On-campus IT infrastructure, and remote IT access

-- If you use any ANU IT infrastructure that requires you to log-in using your University ID, we may use that information to identify and resolve problems with our IT systems, and to keep an auditable record of who has accessed our IT systems for security purposes.
+- If you use any ANU IT infrastructure that requires you to log-in using your University ID, we may use that information to identify and resolve problems with our IT systems, and to keep a record of who has accessed our IT systems for security purposes.

-- If you enter any ANU building or room that requires you to swipe your University ID card to gain entry, we may collect and use that information to keep an auditable record of who has had access to campus locations for safety and security purposes.
+- If you enter any ANU building or room that requires you to swipe your University ID card to gain entry, we may collect and use that information to keep a record of who has had access to campus locations for safety and security purposes.

 - If you borrow material from any ANU library, we collect and use your personal information to manage priority course-based access to materials and to communicate with you about your library loans.
 We do not keep this information after you have returned the library material you borrowed.

-- We sometimes use social networking services such as Twitter, Facebook and YouTube to communicate with the public about our activities or achievements.
-If you choose to communicate with us using these services we may collect your personal information, but we will only use it to communicate with you.
-The social networking service may also collect or handle your personal information and use it for its own purposes.
-These services have their own privacy practices and policies.
-ANU is unable to regulate the actions of those services.
+- We sometimes use social networking services to communicate with the public about our activities or achievements.
+If you choose to communicate with us using these services we may collect your personal information, but if we do, we will only use it to communicate with you.
+However, the social networking service may also collect or handle your personal information and use it for its own purposes according to their own privacy practices and policies.
 This policy does not apply to the acts or practices of those services.

 - We collect your non-ANU email address (and other contact details) when you enrol as a student or apply for employment.
 We only use this information to contact you for administrative purposes related to your engagement with us.

 - If you are a graduate, we use your email address to send you information about ANU alumni and philanthropy activities.
-You can opt out of alumni related activities at any time by clicking on the unsubscribe link included in all such emails.
+You can opt out of alumni related activities at any time by unsubscribing from such emails.

 - If you register to attend an event, we usually collect the contact details you provide at registration to communicate with you about the event you registered for.
-We may also communicate with you about other events we think you might be interested in.
-You can opt out of receiving further emails at the time you register for an event, by telling the sender by return email that you do not want to receive further emails, or you can unsubscribe from further events emails using the link in the email, according to how the event registration process is administered.
+With your consent, we will communicate with you about other events we think you might be interested in.
+You can opt out of receiving further emails at the time you register for an event, or you can unsubscribe from further events emails using the link in the email.

 Use and disclosure

 - We generally use or disclose personal information only with your consent and for the purpose we collected it, unless you consent to us using or disclosing it for a different purpose.
 We generally do not disclose personal information about students to a student’s relatives without the student's consent.
-Students may consent to such disclosures of personal information using this form: http://www.anu.edu.au/files/resource/Consent-form.pdf
+Students consent to such disclosures of personal information using this form.

 - We will take reasonable steps to ensure that any third parties who receive your personal information from ANU are bound by substantially similar privacy standards and obligations as ANU.